BillBongPeng/csv_analysis/README.md

 # csv_analysis
-Data Analysis Programs written in Python qt.py
+Data Analysis Programs written in Python

+qt.py
-Using PYQT5 as the main gui, Pandas, matplotlib and seaborn for plotting and reading data gui.py
+Using PYQT5 as the main gui, Pandas, numpy matplotlib and seaborn for plotting and reading data

+gui.py
 Using tkinter instead of PYQT5